kevinpollet/pika-plugin-pkg-node/examples/hello-pika-cli/README.md

 1. Install dependencies with `npm install`
 2. Package executables with `npm run build`
-3. Run the executable corresponding to your architecture:
+3. Run the executable corresponding to your architecture

 ```shell
 # MacOS